colazzoa/Cpp-Spectrogram/README.md

 Loops, Functions, I/O
 1. The project demonstrates an understanding of C++ functions and control structures: see in many parts of the program code structure
-2. The project reads data from a file and process the data, or the program writes data to a file.
-(Spectrogram application read sound signal from a file)
+2. The project reads data from a file and process the data, or the program writes data to a file: Spectrogram application read sound signal from a file

 Object Oriented Programming:
 1. The project uses Object Oriented Programming techniques: the program is structured in classes.